 Once your thesis is substantially complete, your supervisory committee will work with your graduate program chair to determine the date, time and location of your defence (GGR 1.9.3-GGR 1.9.6).
 Students and supervisors are expected to discuss defence dates well in advance, and to plan defences around known absences.

-At least six weeks before your defence date, your graduate secretary or program assistant will require information from you and your supervisor to fill out and submit a form for the Approval of Examining Committee for a Doctoral Student to Graduate and Postdoctoral Studies.
+At least six weeks before your defence date, your graduate secretary or program assistant will require information from you and your supervisor to fill out and submit a form for the Approval of Examining Committee for a Doctoral Student to Graduate Studies.

-Once the paperwork is received, the Dean of Graduate and Postdoctoral Studies will formally invite your external examiner and distribute an electronic copy of your thesis to the external examiner and the rest of the examining committee.
+Once the paperwork is received, the Dean of Graduate Studies will formally invite your external examiner and distribute an electronic copy of your thesis to the external examiner and the rest of the examining committee.

 External Examiner Selection Process

 External examiners should be selected in a collaborative manner by the supervisor and chair/director of the graduate program committee.
 The goal is to find an external examiner who is expert, available, not in a conflict of interest, and whose services can be obtained at a reasonable cost to the University.

 Normally, an informal approach to a prospective examiner is made by the supervisor or chair/director of the graduate program.
 This is done to ensure willingness and availability.
 Students are not permitted to contact potential external examiners.
 Once a date has been set, the academic unit is responsible for filling out the appropriate forms.

 Our regulations (GGR 1.9.4) and common sense dictate that the external examiners of theses should be free of potential conflict of interest.
 An examiner should be a disinterested evaluator of the work and should not be placed in a position in which it might be perceived that personal considerations could sway the examiner's assessment of a piece of work.

 The following is a list of relationships that could be perceived as creating a conflict of interest: